Keepsake

 Team: Edha, Hun, Gayatri

 Keepsake is an exploration of memory as a living, tangible experience.
-Rather than keeping memories locked away in digital archives or paper journals, Keepsake lets objects—your coffee mug, a childhood toy, a family heirloom—become portals into the past.
+Rather than keeping memories locked away in digital archives or paper journals, Keepsake lets objects like your coffee mug, a childhood toy or a family heirloom become portals into the past.

 Recording interactions initially relied on standard start-and-stop buttons, but users often forgot to stop, creating frustration.
 Switching to a press-and-hold system with a physical microphone pop-up helped people remain engaged and deliberate in their storytelling.
 Processing time was another challenge—the LLaVA analysis could take up to 10 seconds, and users could get impatient.
 Introducing LED animations and gentle sound cues made this wait feel intentional, keeping the user’s attention.